-2. The frequency with which LEP persons may come in contact with Community Development programs.
+2. The frequency with which LEP persons come in contact with Cook County programs, activities or services.

-Cook County Community Development Department staff reviewed the frequency with which staff have, or could have, contact with LEP persons.
+Cook County staff reviewed the frequency with which staff have, or could have, contact with LEP persons.
 This includes documenting phone inquiries or office visits, as well as public hearings and interactions during surveys.
-Over the past two years, Community Development has had no requests for interpreters and no requests for translated program documents.
+Over the past two years, Cook County staff have had no requests for interpreters and no requests for translated documents.